A black and white illustration with multiple icons representing leadership, community, communication, people, and teamwork

 • Protect digital public infrastructure

-• Governance-first security design
+• Embed Governance-first security design

-• AI risk and policy alignment
+• AI risk and policy

 We prioritize the protection and strengthening of Digital Public Infrastructure (DPI) as foundational to economic stability, national resilience, and societal trust.